Commonly found in Hillside Woods

 Burning bush - winged euonymus

 Named after the fiery red leaves it dons in the fall, burning brush is a popular shrub for landscaping.
 Because it is classified as a “regulated plant species,” it is still sold in New York, despite being invasive.
-Burning brush is hardy and spreads quickly, dominating important native plants.
+Burning bush is hardy and spreads quickly, dominating important native plants.

 Join Hastings' Barberry Busters!
 We are working to survey and remove this shrub, which has been surveyed in all sections of the woods.